thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

 ## Step 3: Present the solution

--   Determine which team will be paired with your team before Step 3 begins.
+-   Determine which groups will be paired together before Step 3 begins.

--   For the first round, assign one team as the presenting team and the other team as the customer.
+-   For the first round, assign one group as the presenting team and the other as the customer.

 -   Have the presenting team present their solution to the customer team.